Abbotsford, British Columbia: Other sports

 From 2012 and 2013, the BC Angels of the Legends Football League's LFL Canada division played at the Abbotsford Entertainment & Sports Centre.

-Abbotsford's Jane and Gerry Swan Track at Rotary Stadium is home to the Valley Royals Track & Field Club, who have produced numerous Olympians, including two for the 2008 Olympics.
+Abbotsford's Jane and Gerry Swan Track at Rotary Stadium is home to the Valley Royals Track & Field Club, which has trained several Olympians.
 Rotary Stadium was also home to the now-defunct Abbotsford Air Force of the Canadian Junior Football League.

-Abbotsford has a superior youth soccer program, winning two national titles, and numerous provincial titles.
-It is also home of soccer all-stars Sophie Schmidt, Brad Petoom and Adam Lang.
+Abbotsford’s youth soccer program has won two national titles and numerous provincial titles.
 Abbotsford is home to the Abbotsford Mariners of the United Soccer Leagues Premier Development League, the highest level of amateur soccer in North America.

 Abbotsford is home to many high school sports, with Abbotsford Senior Secondary School, W.J.
-Mouat Secondary, Rick Hansen Secondary, Robert Bateman Secondary, St. John Brebeuf Secondary, Yale Secondary, and the Mennonite Educational Institute, among others, doing very well in track and field, volleyball, basketball, and football.
+Mouat Secondary, Rick Hansen Secondary, Robert Bateman Secondary, St. John Brebeuf Secondary, Yale Secondary, and the Mennonite Educational Institute, among others, competing in track and field, volleyball, basketball, and football.
 These schools have consistently ranked among the highest in the province.
 The Yale Secondary senior boys basketball team, under Coach Al Friesen, won the 2008 'AAA' provincial boys' basketball championship.

-Abbotsford's rugby club supports three men's teams, two women's teams, U19 men's and women's, U15 U16 and U17 men's, and a great mini rugby program.
+Abbotsford's rugby club supports three men's teams, two women's teams, U19 men's and women's, U15 U16 and U17 men's, and a mini rugby program.
 Many of Abbotsford's players have gone on to play for Canada, such as Erin Lockwood, Ryan McWhinney, Scott Hunter and Brodie Henderson.

 In Olympic sports, Abbotsford's Alanna Kraus has won medals in short-track speed skating.